 - The most important outcomes, conclusions and/or recommendations.

 Use and condense the most important sentences from the article itself as much as possible.Remember that the abstract will appear in international databases and be read by people who may never see the paper.
-It will also appear at the end of the paper in French and Spanish, translated by RHM.Keywords
+It will also appear at the end of the paper in French and Spanish, translated by RHM.Text